Your gift supports our mission to be the beacon for the North American stained glass industry, forging a path of innovation, renewal, and integrity.

 - Ani Turner

 On top of the difficulties that COVID-19 caused our global community, we were devastated to learn of the tragic, sudden death of one of our Affiliate Members, Leslie L. Hartman of Denton, TX.
-Led by her dear friends and fellow stained glass colleagues in Denton, TX, the SGAA has established a memorial scholarship fund in Leslie's name.
-Given Leslie’s struggles with handicap and accessibility, we want Leslie’s memory to be honored by creating a scholarship that grants access to stained glass work to those that might struggle with it due to any handicap or impairment.
+Led by her dear friends and fellow stained glass colleagues in Denton, the SGAA has established a memorial scholarship fund in Leslie's name.
+Given Leslie’s struggles with available disability accessibility, we want Leslie’s memory to be honored by creating a scholarship that grants access to stained glass work and promotes accessibility for all.

 Our Mission & Our General Operating Fund

 Sound, healthy creation and preservation of our historical and future structures are not possible without sharing our cumulative knowledge with the next generation of makers of all trades.
 To do this, our cumulative knowledge must itself be easily accessible and beautifully presented.

 Those involved in the historic preservation community must inspire the next generations.
 Fellows of all generations must work together as a community to create opportunities for mentorship, scholarship and apprenticeship.